huhady/huhady.github.io/_projects/1_project.md

 related_publications: abdelhady2022simple, abdelhady2025shoreline
 ---

 This project focuses on developing an end-to-end, fully automated framework for detecting and analyzing shoreline change from multispectal satellite imageries.
 By leveraging image processing techniques, the approach eliminates the need for manually drawn transects, enabling a scalable and objective method for quantifying shoreline change.
 The framework has been applied to multiple beaches along Lake Michigan to assess the impacts of recent, record-breaking water level rises.
-In addition to quantifying shoreline retreat, the project investigates the spatial variability in erosion patterns and explores potential causative factors such as geomorphology, exposure, and wave energy dynamics. [@abdelhady2022simple] [@abdelhady2025shoreline]
+In addition to quantifying shoreline retreat, the project investigates the spatial variability in erosion patterns and explores potential causative factors such as geomorphology, exposure, and wave energy dynamics.  {% reference abdelhady2022simple %} {% reference abdelhady2025shoreline %}

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">